 Sometimes your medications will change while you are in the hospital.
 We will make sure to talk to you and your family about these changes.
 We will also speak with you about your medications before you leave the hospital.
 Please ask if you have any questions about your medications.
 For more information on how we work to make sure you receive the medications that are right for you, visit our Pharmacy Services page.

-When you arrive at the hospital, we will assess you for risk of falling as part of our fall prevention program.
+When you arrive at KHSC, we will assess you for risk of falling as part of our fall prevention program.
 However, if you feel like you need help getting around, it is important that you ask our staff for help.
 For more information, please see our brochure on how to prevent a fall in hospital.

 Scents & flowers

-For the safety and comfort of those with allergies and sensitivities, please respect that the hospital is scent free and do not wear any scented products or keep flowers with scents in your room.
+For the safety and comfort of those with allergies and sensitivities, please respect that the hospital is scent sensitive environment and do not wear scented products or keep flowers with scents in your room.

-Please be aware that KGH is a smoke-free facility and smoking is not allowed anywhere on hospital property.
+Both sites of KHSC are smoke-free and smoking is not allowed anywhere on hospital property.
 If you smoke, please speak with a member of your care team about the smoking support alternatives that we have available for you while you are in the hospital.

 You are encouraged to leave money and valuables at home, especially if you are going to be at one of our sites for a prolonged period of time.
-We know that you’ll have personal items such as clothing, medications, and support aids with you (for example, eyeglasses, contact lenses, dentures, hearing and mobility aids).
-The hospital doesn’t assume responsibility for these items if they are damaged or go missing.
-If you need to contact Lost and Found please call extension 4218.
+We know that you will have personal items such as clothing, medications, and support aids with you (for example, eyeglasses, contact lenses, dentures, hearing and mobility aids).
+The hospital do not assume responsibility for these items if they are damaged or go missing.
+If you need to contact Lost and Found please call KGH extension 4218.